feyi-olugbenga/coding_examples/README.md

  I'm not sure if this was intended but the Oklahoma file cuts off in the middle of the last line and the Nevada file has a different encoding than the other 2
  - I did some stuff fast instead of efficient and did not cover many edge cases

-I think for the long term there is a lot of room for improvement like:
+I think for the long term there is a lot of room for improvement a few things that I thought of are:
 - Having data definitions so I don't have to guess field locations as much like with license_number
 - Have more time with data to create a proper mappings and allow for data enrichment.
 For example use Zip code to get county from an API or extrapolate the age fields in the Texas dataset to come up with an ages_served column there.
 - Clean up how the database is updated